rintnetwork/front-end/src/content/defi/index.md

 #### Borrowing with privacy {#borrowing-privacy}

 Today, lending and borrowing money all revolves around the individuals involved.
-Banks need to know whether you're likely to repay a loan before lending.
+Banks need to know whrnter you're likely to repay a loan before lending.

 Decentralized lending works without either party having to identify themselves.
 Instead the borrower must put up collateral that the lender will automatically receive if their loan is not repaid.
 Some lenders even accept NFTs as collateral.
 NFTs are a deed to a unique asset, like a painting.
 [More on NFTs](/nft/)